dcrankshaw/datascience-sp14/lab10/graph-analytics-with-graphx.md

 <a name="football_exercise"></a>

-Now that you have learned about the GraphX API and played around with a toy graph, it's time to look at a graph representing real-world data.
+Now that you have learned about the GraphX API, it's time to look at a graph representing real-world data.
-Many real-world graphs are very large and can be hard to analyze on a single machine - thus the creation of distributed graph analytics frameworks.
+Many real-world graphs are very large and can be hard to analyze on a single machine.
-But often when analyzing real data, we are interested in looking closely at some small portion of the data.
+However, in many cases we are interested in examing only a small portion of the original graph (i.e., a subgraph).
-When our data is a graph, this means that we are interested in looking closely at a subgraph which is itself another graph, and so we can use the same system to perform both types of analysis.
 In this exercise, you will be analyzing the Wikipedia link graph, extracted from the raw text of all articles in the English-language Wikipedia corpus.
 In this graph, each vertex represents an article in Wikipedia.
 There is an edge from Article A to Article B if A has a link to B.
-If we were to look at the entire link structure of Wikipedia, we would have a graph with 79M edges and 6.5M vertices, which would be hard to analyze on a laptop.
-Instead, we have used the GraphX system running on a cluster to create the link graph and take a subgraph from it, restricting the graph to only those vertices that have the word "Football" in their title.
+Unfortunatley, the full Wikipedia dataset can be difficult to process on a standard laptop so we used a GraphX cluster to extract the subgraph of articles containing the word "Football" in their title.
 It is this subgraph that you will be analyzing today.

 Start a new Spark shell so that you can run this exercise in a clean environment.
 Type `exit` to leave the Spark shell, and then start it again using the same command as before.